keramics/keramics/docs/formats/src/ntfs.md

 | 0x4000 | ATTRIBUTE_FLAG_ENCRYPTED | Is encrypted
 | 0x8000 | ATTRIBUTE_FLAG_SPARSE | Is sparse

+TODO: determine the meaning of compression flag in the context of resident
+$INDEX_ROOT.
+Do the data flags have a different meaning for different attributes?

 #### Resident MFT attribute

 The resident MFT attribute data is present when the non-resident flag is not